CookieCat45/Risk-Fortress-2/docs/map configs.md

 - `theme_alt`/`boss_theme_alt`/`theme_alt_duration`/`boss_theme_alt_duration`: Same as above, but used in place of the normal music tracks if the game has looped at least once.<br/>

-- `tank_destruction`: Special keyvalue.
-1 to enable Tank Destruction mode.
+- `tank_destruction`: 1 to enable Tank Destruction mode.
 The map needs to have `rf2_tank_spawner` entities placed for this to work.

+- `max_spawn_wave_time`: The maximum amount of time in seconds between robot spawn waves.
+If unspecified, the spawn timer will behave as normal.

+- `boss_spawn_chance_bonus`: Can increase the chance for bosses to randomly spawn.
+Starting at enemy level 20, there will be a 1 in 250 chance for a boss to spawn in place of a regular robot, which increases by 1 every 4 levels onwards, but this keyvalue can be used to add to this chance value.

+- `disable_eureka_teleport`: Disables the Eureka Effect's teleport ability.

+- `disable_item_dropping`: Prevent players from dropping their items.

+- `start_money_multiplier`: Multiplier for the amount of money that players begin the map with.